simonCodeZzz/simonCodeZzz.github.io/_pages/about.md

 Hi there!
 I am Simian (or Simon if you prefer), currently a PhD student in [Department of Information System and Analytics](https://www.comp.nus.edu.sg/about/depts/disa/) at [NUS School of Computing](https://www.comp.nus.edu.sg/).

-My research interests lie in analytical modelling and mechanism design for online platforms.
-Currently I am working on projects about online ad-auction and streaming media.
+My research interests lie in analytical modelling and mechanism design for online streaming media platforms.

 ------